Calculate Company Value Using Common Rules of Thumb (with Examples)

 EBIT x Multiple = 30 x 5 = 150

-As already explained in the rule of thumb above, the number "3" is often mentioned in connection with this formula, i.e. "3 x EBITDA = goodwill".
-We believe that this multiplier is incorrect in the vast majority of cases.
-Here too we refer to the current and industry-specific multiples on our website.
+As explained in the above rule of thumb, the number “3”, i.e., “3 x EBITDA = Company Value” is often mentioned in connection with this formula.
+We believe that this multiplier is not correct in most cases.
+Here too, we refer to the current and industry-specific multiples on our website.

 • Suitable for companies in a stable market

-• Suitable for companies with higher capital intensity
+• Suitable for companies with rather high capital intensity

 • Not suitable for rapidly growing or shrinking companies